 • For locking a Nest in Heat or Cool mode, select your maximum and minimum temperature range and then press Lock at the bottom of the screen.

-Nest thermostats can be controlled by your Google Home app, which is accessible on your phone or other smart device, including a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+Nest thermostats can be controlled by your Google Home app, which is accessible on your phone or desktop computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

-You also can change preset Nest temperatures on the app.
+The preset temperatures on your Nest can also be changed from the app.
 From the home screen, find your Thermostat and then select Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
+Once there, press Temperature Preferences and then Temperature Presets.
 The display will show your preferred Comfort, Eco and Sleep temperatures.
-Select one of these options to change the temperature for that preset.
+By selecting one of those three options, you can change the temperature for that preset.

 You have two primary ways to establish a temperature schedule on a Nest Thermostat:

-• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it will show a preset schedule and allows you to make changes.
-After you've made all your choices, that’s the schedule it uses.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+When choosing this option, it displays a preset schedule before letting you customize it.
+Once setup is complete, that’s the schedule it uses.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
 Find the time of week you want to add a temperature to.
 Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

 10. How to Set a Temperature Range on a Nest Thermostat